For its outstanding performance…

 Note that the results shown are for information purposes only.
 Commissions, trailing commissions, management fees and expenses all may be associated with investments ins FDP Portfolio’s.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns, including changes in portfolio value and reinvestment of all distributions, but do not take into account sales, redemption, distribution or optional charges or income taxes payable by an investor that would have reduced returns.
 References to indices are for information purposes only.
 Comparisons with indices may vary according to the portfolio size, investment timing, and mandate objective.
 The funds’ securities are not insured by the Canada Deposit Insurance Corporation.
 Mutual funds are not guaranteed, their value changes frequently, and past performance may not be repeated.

-- The global stock market, as measured by the MSCI World Index, posted a net return of 11.9% in Canadian dollars over the first half of 2019.
+- The global stock market, as measured by the MSCI World Index, posted a net return of 21.2% in Canadian dollars for 2019.

-- Supported by positive economic growth, an economy at full employment and the U.S. Federal Reserve’s (Fed) shift in rhetoric, the U.S. stock market, as measured by the S&P 500, posted a net return of 13.4% in Canadian dollars.
+- Supported by positive economic growth, an economy at full employment and the U.S. Federal Reserve’s (Fed) shift in rhetoric and adoption of a more accommodative monetary policy, the U.S. stock market, as measured by the S&P 500 Index, posted a net return of 24.8% in Canadian dollars.